-TSI College Readiness Standards January, 2004
+Current TSI College Readiness Standards

-Passing

-TASP/TH EA -
+Р assing

+TASP/THEA

 Reading 230

 Writing 220

 Math 230

-Accuplad cer
+Accuplacer

 Reading 78

-Writing (essay) 6 (or 5 with a
+Writing (essay) 6 (or 5 with Sentence Skills

-Sentence Skills

 score of 80)

-Math Elem Alg 63
+Math Elem.
+Alg.
+63

 Students whose scores meet or exceed the Passing Standard on a section of a TSI-approved test are considered College Ready in that area.
 Students whose scores fall below the Passing Standard are considered TSI Deficient.
 Students whose scores fall below the Passing Scores of a section of the test have two choices: they may either retest and pass, or use the College's TSI Coursework Policy to show that they are college ready.
 Counselors will assist these students in determining the developmental courses and/or other activities that will help prepare them for retesting or certification via the Coursework Policy.